Investment accounts

 Don't get caught out when you retire.
 If you're self-employed, you might want to think about how you'll fund your retirement.

-According to a survey by the Office for National Statistics (ONS) self-employed workers aged 35-54 are more than twice as likely to have no pension wealth than those who have an employer.
+According to the Institute for Fiscal Studies (IFS), less than 20% of self-employed workers earning over £10,000 pay into any kind of pension, versus 80% of those who have an employer and earn over £10,000.
 This page looks at the different pension options open to you and compares them to owning property as your pension.

 The State Pension

-- Start your SIPP today with a lump sum payment from as little as £800, a regular savings plan from as little as £20, or by transferring a pension in.
+• Start your SIPP today from as little as £20 a month with our regular savings plan, a lump sum payment of £800, or by transferring a pension in.
 Employers, your limited company, or someone else you know can also pay in.

 Important information: This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.